deepinv/deepinv/docs/source/contributing.rst

 Please follow these guidelines:

-- Each parameter and return value must be properly documented with its type, using inline type annotations in the ``:param`` and ``:return`` fields, as shown below:
+- Each parameter and return must be properly descreibed, along with a type annotations for each ``:param`` field, as shown below:

   .. code-block:: rest

       :param <type> <name>: Description of the parameter.
-      :return <type>: Description of the return value.
+      :return: Description of the return value.

 - Docstrings can be split into multiple sections using the horizontal separator ``|sep|``, with section titles introduced by ``:Title:``.